Materials for the course Economic Organizations, Institutions and Markets.

 - Nicholson, N. (1998), "How Hardwired Is Human Behavior?"
 Harvard Business Review, July, 135-47.

 - PPTs: Altruism and Rationality.
 Human Nature and Institutions.
 Business applications.

-- Examples for discussion: Evolutionary psychology (zip), 2.
-Business applications (zip).
+- Examples for discussion: Civic honesty around the globe, Evolutionary psychology (zip), Business applications (zip).

 - These TED short talks by leading scientists provide a general introduction (focusing on what do we find cute, sexy, sweet, funny) and analyses of specific mental modules, such as love, optimism bias, happiness, consciousnes by Dennett or Damasio, postponing gratification, as well as more general issues including how our brains work (14 videos!) and talks by S. Pinker.
 I'd suggest for you to watch at least one video of particular interest to you.
 If your interests lie elsewhere, you may easily search at TED for videos on other traits and emotions.
 Note that for most of these videos you can activate Spanish or (better) English subtitles.